TyHafen/fs-journal/quizzes/week02.md

 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+reference values refer to objects while primitives do not. example of a primitive value is let string = 'Hello, world. you cannot drill into this value like you could with an object.
 ```